-- 1. Welders having pacemakers should consult their physician before welding.
+- 1. Welders with pacemakers fitted should consult their doctor before welding.
 EMF may interfere with some pacemakers. - 2.
 Exposure to EMF may have other health effects which are unknown. - 3.
-Welders should use the following procedures to minimise exposure to EMF: - Route the electrode and work cables together.
-Secure them with tape when possible. - b) Never coil the torch or work cable around your body. - Do not place your body between the torch and work cables.
-Route cables on the same side of your body. - d) Connect the work cable to the workpiece as close as possible to the area being welded - Keep welding power source and cables as far away from your body as possible.
+Welders should use the following procedures to minimize exposure to EMF: - a) Route the electrode and work cables together.
+Secure them with tape when possible. - b) Never coil the torch or work cable around your body. - c) Do not place your body between the torch and work cables.
+Route cables on the same side of your body. - d) Connect the work cable to the workpiece as close as possible to the area being welded. - e) Keep the welding power source and cables as far away from your body as possible.